r4ndow/BRCTF/README.md

 }
 ```

-The second type of map source, is where each map file has its own `ctf.json` configuration.
+The second type of map source is where each map file has its own `ctf.json` configuration.
 For example:

 ```
 custom_maps_here/